 The lochs are Meikle Water in Stronsay, Burness and Saintear in Westray, and North, Roos and Bea in Sanday.
 Of these, North and Bea in Sanday are the most prolific, with some incredible specimens caught each season, with the chance of a fish a lifetime a distinct possibility.

-One thing it is not is easy fishing, with the chance of a good fish only coming now and again, you just have to put the time in to increase the chances.
+One thing it is not easy is fishing, with the chance of a good fish only coming now and again, you have to put the time in to increase the chances.

-All the above lochs are prone to algae blooms and colour quickly during periods of high winds, this and bright sunshine can curtail the fishing, but early morning and late evening forays can greatly increase the odds on success.
-The regular anglers who have most success on these lochs say that you have to fish a big fly to catch a big fish, so do not stint on size, palmer's tied on a long shank 8 hook can do the trick.
+All the above lochs are prone to algae blooms and colour quickly during periods of high winds, this and bright sunshine can curtail the fishing, but early morning and late evening forays can significantly increase the odds of success.
+The regular anglers who have the most successes on these lochs say that you have to fish a big fly to catch a big fish, so do not stint on size, palmer's tied on a long shank 8 hook can do the trick.

 Care should be taken while wading these lochs are there are some soft muddy holes which can make it very dangerous.

 More information about fishing the Orkney Lochs can be found on the Association’s website